Reading at Howitt

 To help promote enjoyment for reading, we have set up a reading reward scheme.
 Whenever a child reads to an adult, please record it in their reading record as they gain rewards for reading at home.
 They receive a reward after 10, 30, 60 and 100 reads at home.
 We wonder who will be the first child to read 100 times at home?

-During our shared reading lessons, we teach our children to use their inferential reading strategies.
+During our shared reading lessons, we teach our children to use their VIPERS reading strategies.
 These include:

 Questions to use when reading with your child at home